 Pursuant to the terms of the employment agreements with each of Messrs.
-Trerotola, Pryor and Shirley, each executive is entitled to the following severance payments or benefits in the event his employment is terminated by us without "cause" or the executive resigns for "good reason," in the case of Messrs.
+Trerotola, Pryor and Shirley and the letter agreements with Mr. Berry and Ms. Lang, each executive is entitled to the following severance payments or benefits in the event the executive's employment is terminated by us without "cause" or the executive resigns for "good reason," in the case of Messrs.
 Trerotola and Pryor, or as a result of a "constructive termination," in the case of Mr. Shirley (each as described below):

-- For Mr. Trerotola, (i) the payment of his base salary then in effect for 24 months following termination, (ii) an amount equal to 200% of his target annual incentive bonus for the year of termination paid in equal installments over the 24 months following termination, and (iii) COBRA coverage for 24 months or until he becomes eligible for coverage by another company or is no longer eligible for COBRA; - For Mr. Pryor, a lump sum payment equal to one times Mr. Pryor's base salary in effect and his target annual incentive compensation for the year of termination (or, if greater, the average of the two highest actual annual incentive payments made to the executive during the last three years); - For each of Messrs.
-Trerotola and Pryor, a lump sum payment equal to the executive's pro rata annual incentive compensation for the year of termination subject to the performance criteria having been met for that year under the Annual Incentive Plan; and - For Mr. Shirley, (i) a lump sum payment equal to one and a half times the sum of Mr. Shirley's base salary in effect and his target annual incentive compensation for the year of termination and (ii) a pro rata portion of Mr. Shirley's annual bonus that would have been earned for the year of termination.
+- For Mr. Trerotola, (i) the payment of his base salary then in effect for 24 months following termination, (ii) an amount equal to 200% of his target annual incentive bonus for the year of termination paid in equal installments over the 24 months following termination, and (iii) COBRA coverage for 24 months or until he becomes eligible for coverage by another company or is no longer eligible for COBRA; - For Mr. Pryor, a lump sum payment equal to one times his base salary in effect and his target annual incentive compensation for the year of termination (or, if greater, the average of the two highest actual annual incentive payments made to the executive during the last three years); - 48 encvis.
+2024 Proxy Statement